-Having had a little classical training, I play with the fingernails and the meat of the fingertip on my right hand.
+Having had some classical guitar training, I play with the fingernails and the meat of the fingertip on my right hand.
 Over time, Iíve struggled with carpentry and mechanical home repair jobs destroying the nails and have come to rate a job's difficulty by the number of bloody knuckles AND broken nails received.
 It doesn't help that with age, your nails either grow softer or more brittle.
-So, I guess itís no surprise that as I've "matured," Iíve begun to have problems keeping nails at all.
+So I guess itís no surprise that as I've "matured," Iíve begun to have problems keeping nails at all.

-But a few years ago I had a solo fingerstyle acoustic gig and really had to keep the nails alive.
-Unfortunately, as the gig approached, my nails began crumbling faster than I could re-grow them.
-Since none of the usual dietary remedies were working, my wife made a suggestion based upon comments from guitarist Pat Kirtley which sheíd heard me repeat.
+But twenty years ago I had a solo fingerstyle acoustic gig and really had to keep the nails alive.
+Unfortunately as the gig approached, my nails began crumbling faster than they could re-grow.
+Since none of the usual dietary remedies were working, my wife made a suggestion based upon comments from guitarist Pat Kirtley.
 She suggested that we go down to her nail salon and have them put on acrylics.
 Given my dire straights, I did it.
 In fact, I took her along for moral support.
 I ended up with short, clear acrylic nails which honestly couldn't be distinguished from my real nails.
 No polish was applied so they weren't too glossy.
 It cost me $15 the first time for the one hand.